 Cash equivalents measured at amortized costs

 Cash equivalents measured at amortized cost comprise short-term deposits that are readily convertible to cash and are subject to an insignificant risk of changes in value.
-These financial assets are used by us in the management of our short-term commitments.

 Cash and cash equivalents exclude restricted cash, which is presented in the line other non-current assets in the statement of financial position.